rafeca/rafeca.github.com/_posts/2015-11-23-webrtc-adapter-vagrant-box.markdown

 {% endhighlight %}

-And that's it, you're ready to start hacking on top of **adapter**.
+And that's it, you're ready to start hacking on top of **[adapter](https://github.com/webrtc/adapter)**.

 Happy webrtc-ing!!! :city_sunrise: :squirrel:

-In case you read this post before November 20th 2015, you're on time for making a donation to our [Movember team](http://moteam.co/tu-go)!!! :man:
+In case you read this post before November 30th 2015, you're on time for making a donation to our [Movember team](http://moteam.co/tu-go)!!! :man: